ymanshur/simplebank/README.md

 [![CI Test](https://github.com/ymanshur/simplebank/actions/workflows/test.yml/badge.svg)](https://github.com/ymanshur/simplebank/actions/workflows/test.yml)

-Simple Bank Service is perhaps the first project I've undertaken outside of my primary professional focus.
+This repo is perhaps the first project I've undertaken outside of my primary professional focus.

 I am committed to maintaining this repository as a resource for my professional development in Go.
 It is my intention that this repository will serve as a valuable asset for anyone seeking to learn how to develop robust software products using Go best practices.